Organization and Business Model

 Solutions & Specialties

 The Solutions & Specialties segment consolidates Covestro’s solutions and specialties businesses, and combines chemical products with application technology services.
 A fast pace of innovation is a key success factor since customer requirements change quickly.
-Covestro’s Solutions & Specialties business comprises a variety of polymer products including precursors for coatings and adhesives, polycarbonates, MDI specialties and polyols, specialty films, elastomers, and thermoplastic polyurethanes.
+Covestro’s Solutions & Specialties business comprises a variety of polymer products including polycarbonates, precursors for coatings and adhesives, MDI specialties and polyols, thermoplastic polyurethanes, specialty films, and elastomers.
 They are used in sectors such as the automotive and transportation industry; the electrical, electronics and household appliances industry; the construction industry; and the healthcare industry.
 These materials include composite resins for wind turbine rotor blades; precursors for coatings and adhesives; laptop cases; floodlights; and high-quality specialty films.
-The Resins & Functional Materials (RFM) business acquired by Covestro in the reporting year from Koninklijke DSM N.V., Heerlen (Netherlands), is also part of the Solutions & Specialties segment.